harness/developer-hub/docs/cloud-cost-management/shared/ccm-supported-platforms.md

 Harness does not currently support AWS China regions.
 :::

-## CCM on Harness Self-Managed Enterprise Edition (SMP)
+## CCM on Harness Self-Managed Enterprise Edition

+Review the following information about what installation infrastructure and CCM features are supported on Harness Self-Managed Enterprise Edition.

+### Supported installation infrastructure for CCM on Harness Self-Managed Enterprise Edition

+Azure is the only supported installation infrastructure.
+If you do not install Harness Self-Managed Enterprise Edition on Azure, then you cannot use the CCM features.

+### Supported CCM features on Harness Self-Managed Enterprise Edition

-The following table provides the feature support matrix for CCM on Harness SMP.
+The following table provides the feature support matrix for CCM on Harness Self-Managed Enterprise Edition.
 For more information, go to [Self-Managed Enterprise Edition](../../self-managed-enterprise-edition.md) and [CCM on SMP](../2-getting-started-ccm/ccm-smp/1-smp-ccm-roadmap.md).

 | **Features** | **AWS** | **Azure** | **GCP** | **Kubernetes** | **Connected environment** | **Air-gapped environment** |
 | --- | --- | --- | --- | --- | --- | --- |